About Dr Charles Perkins

 Charles helped establish the Foundation for Aboriginal Affairs in Sydney in 1965.
 He later joined the organisation full time after graduating with a Bachelor of Arts – the first Aboriginal man to graduate from an Australian university.

-Moving to Canberra to work in the Office of Aboriginal Affairs, he was rising through the ranks of the public service by the late 1970s.
-Charles was appointed chairman of the new Aboriginal Development Commission, then became Secretary of the Department of Aboriginal Affairs in 1984.
+Moving to Canberra to work in the Office of Aboriginal Affairs, Charles was rising through the ranks of the public service by the late 1970s.
+Initially appointed chairman of the new Aboriginal Development Commission, he then became Secretary of the Department of Aboriginal Affairs in 1984.

 In later life, Charles played key roles on the boards of Aboriginal arts, sports and media organisations.
 He also served on the Aboriginal and Torres Straits Islander Commission and the Arrernte Council of Central Australia Aboriginal Corporation.

-Charles’ multifaceted contribution to Australia is recognised in the Charles Perkins Centre where his legacy of innovative thinking for public good continues.
+Charles’ multifaceted contribution to Australia is recognised in the University of Sydney’s Charles Perkins Centre, where his legacy of innovative thinking for public good continues.